 I recommend going to speak to a representative of your favourite brand to get a skin care regime set up (this will be adapted to your own unique skin type).
 If you are struggling to choose an exfoliater I can highly recommend the No7 Total renewal microdermabrasion exfoliator (link attached).
 Please speak to an advisor before purchasing if you have sensitive skin, use lightly with your ring finger for a light buff to the skin.

 If you are having a summer wedding and having the trial in the winter apply a soft tan to make the trial more realistic to the day.
 The makeup looks completely different on pale / more tanned skin tones!

 At many trials the makeup artist comes to you in the comfort of your own home.
 Before your makeup artist arrives, ensure you have a large clear table ready for all the makeup magic to be laid out, one at waist hight or higher makes the job much easier for the artist to find each product.
 Move the table next to the best and most natural light you have.
 Lighting is everything when it comes to makeup application, natural light is best for the most accurate match to the skin.
 If you have a high stool this is perfect for the makeup artist to step back and check their work.

-To help envision the makeup against a white or near to white dress try to find a white or light coloured top to wear during the trial.
-Button up or loose is best, you’ll thank me when there are no make stains at the end of the day!
+At the trial to help envision the makeup against a white or lighter colour – please wear a top as close to your wedding dress colour as possible.
+Same goes for bridesmaids having a trial, please wear a similar colour to the dress you will be wearing on the day.
+Button up or loose is best, you’ll thank me when there are no make-up stains at the end of the day!
 It is good for you to see the importance of colour added to the face when wearing white!

 Have your everyday makeup bag at hand, this will give the makeup artist a better understanding of what amount of makeup you are used to wearing day to day.